sarmad1995/react-native-easy-content-loader/README.md

 Provide a placeholder at the place which need waiting for loading, Easy to implement and fun to use, this package is highly customizable, Please go throw docs to find info :).

+###

 ##
-Npm package is now [@sarmad1995/react-native-background-geolocation](https://www.npmjs.com/package/@sarmad1995/react-native-content-loader)!
+Npm package is now [@sarmad1995/react-native-content-loader](https://www.npmjs.com/package/@sarmad1995/react-native-content-loader)!

 ## Features

-- :gear: **Customizable:** Feel free to change the colors, speed, sizes, paragraphs, title and much more.;
+- :gear: **Customizable:** Feel free to change the colors, speed, sizes, paragraphs, title and much more.
-- ⚛️ **Lightweight:** Lightweight with only neccessory code.;
+- ⚛️ **Lightweight:** Lightweight with only neccessory code.
 - :tada: **Typescript:** Fully typed